joaopeixoto13/OPTEE-RPI4/README.md

 ```
 code rpi4_bl31_setup.c
 ```
 As can been seen, the function *bl31_early_platform_setup2* performs any BL31 early platform setup and can be a opportunity to copy parameters passed by the calling EL (S-EL1 in BL2 & EL3 in BL1) before they are lost (potentially).
-However, in this case, copy the following code after the console initialization *rpi3_console_init()* and before the bl33 initialization:
+However, in this case, this function will be used to set the bl32 entry point address and copy the bl32 image binary from the FIP address (where it will initially be loaded).
+Copy the following code after the console initialization *rpi3_console_init()* and before the bl33 initialization:

 ```
 // Define the OP-TEE OS image size (500k bytes)